 My Choice is available in Madison.
 This option has a high MOOP of $7,550 and a $0 monthly premium.
 This HMO plan is open to anyone eligible for both Medicare and Medicaid.

 UnitedHealthcare is available in the area.
 It also has a monthly premium of $14.
-It is a Local PPO plan with a MOOP of $5,900.
+It’s a Local PPO plan with a MOOP of $5,900.
 This plan is only available to those with chronic or disabling conditions.

 |UnitedHealthcare||$14.00||$5,900||LOCAL PPO||Chronic or Disabling|

-How To Sign Up for Supplemental Medicare in Madison, Wisconsin
+How to sign up for Medicare plans in Madison, Wisconsin

-We understand that making the decision to sign up for supplemental Medicare coverage can be difficult.
+We understand that signing up for supplemental Medicare coverage can be difficult.
 That’s why our team of experts is here to help you every step of the way.